A grand opening of the stadium is set for December this year

 With 90 per cent of the stadium finished, work is currently underway to put the finishing touches to the stadium’s exterior, interior and field to ensure the Olympic Stadium’s completion this November.

-More than 40,000 seats have already been installed out of the 60,000 seats planned during Games Time.
+More than 40,000 seats out of the 60,000 seats planned during Games-Time have already been installed.

-The lower seats are positioned surprisingly close to the field, providing future spectators seated here to be up and close of the action.
+The lower seats are positioned very close to the field, providing future spectators seated here to be up and close of the action.

 - Earth colours such as white, olive green, grey, dark green and dark brown have been selected as the seat colours

-- The darker seating situated are closer to the field
+- The darker seating areas are closer to the field

 - Lighter-coloured seating arranged closer to the roof